Skip to main content

 4.6 Drug Metabolizing Phenotypes

-Recall figure 4.2, which illustrated the metabolism of a parent drug compared to a prodrug.
+Recall Figure 4.2.1, which illustrated the metabolism of a parent drug compared to a prodrug.
 Prodrugs require conversion to an active form by metabolizing enzymes.
 Knowing whether a prescribed medication is a prodrug or not helps clinicians anticipate the clinical effects of altered enzyme metabolism and the risk of unintended drug events, drug-drug interactions, and therapeutic failures.
-Figure 4.5.1 illustrates the relationship between parent drugs, prodrugs and metabolizer status.
+Figure 4.6.1 illustrates the relationship between parent drugs, prodrugs, and metabolizer status.
 The categories and definitions of the metabolizing phenotypes are: (1) normal metabolizers with two fully functional alleles; (2) rapid metabolizers with gain of function alleles and high enzyme activity; (3) ultrarapid metabolizers have higher enzyme activity than rapid metabolizers; (4) intermediate metabolizers with decreased enzyme activity compared to normal metabolizers; and (5) poor metabolizers with loss of function alleles with little to no enzyme activity.
-The relationship between drug concentration and enzyme phenotype is opposite in parent drug vs a prodrug that must be converted into an active metabolite.
+The relationship between drug concentration and enzyme phenotype is opposite in the parent drug vs a prodrug that must be converted into an active metabolite.
 Normal metabolizers are most likely to experience therapeutic benefits, but persons with other metabolizing phenotypes may experience a range of benefits and toxicities.

-Parent Drugs, Prodrugs and Metabolizer Status
+Parent Drugs, Prodrugs, and Metabolizer Status

 Diagram